-Ceramic ‘frying pan’ from the early Cycladic period.
-The spirals represent foaming waves, and if you take a closer view, then you will also notice a ship without a sail.
+Ceramic ‘frying pan’ from the Early Cycladic period.
+The spirals represent foaming waves, and if you take a closer view, you will also notice a ship without a sail.

 On the third day of the Greece trip, we visited Archaeological Site Mycenae.
 There are some of the treasures from Grave Circle A.

 The original Mask of Agamemnon:

 One of my favorite pieces was this bronze statue of a horse and a young jockey.